ajmccredie/The-Irish-Hexanator/README.md

 - This website was designed for Desktop users first and is responsive for users of smaller devices.

 ## **Summary**
   This interactive website provides users with a fun and easy way to 'cast a spell' on anyone they want.
 This spell is no ordinary magic, it is an evil and unique one with a specifically Irish dimension.
-To virtually 'put a Hex' or digital 'curse' on someone, the user generates a number of random phrases that can be combined to create a full sentence.
+To virtually 'put a Hex' or digital 'curse' on someone, the user generates a number of random phrases that can be combined to create a full sentence rooted in Hiberno-English (the way English is spoken in Ireland).
 The user can create as many different sentences or 'Hexes' as they like, as often as they want, and using as many names of friends or family as they desire.

-  Unlike many other websites that may provide users with a random word generator, this project offers users a unique opportunity to create their own personlised phrase that is intended to be shared on social media platforms for fun.
+  Unlike many other websites that may provide users with a random word generator, this project offers users a unique opportunity to create their own personalised phrase that is intended to be shared on social media platforms for fun.

 The site targets a wide variety of users anywhere in the world who:

 * enjoy interactive websites

-* find Irish phrases ammusing.
+* find Hiberno-English phrases amusing.

 Perhaps most importantly, what makes this website stand out from other websites that may also generate random phrases is how this fun application enhances the UX for users who:

-* already familar with word games and generatorsm but would like to expereince something new that is made even more novel because of it's Irish context
+* already familiar with word games and generators, but would like to experience something new that is made even more novel because of its Irish context

-* appreciate the anticipation that builds with each button clicked to cinrementally build a full sentence that can be shared
+* appreciate the anticipation that builds with each button clicked to incrementally build a full sentence that can be shared

 ## **[Contents](#contents)**